 Consider Laremy Tunsil, the offensive tackle for the Miami Dolphins.
 One hour before the 2016 NFL draft, Tunsil was considered a top 5 pick.
-But just 13 minutes before the draft, his Twitter account was hacked and broadcasts of him in shoddy light surfaced.
-This is not acceptable if you’re planning to become an NFL top 5 draft pick.
+But 13 minutes before the draft, his Twitter account was hacked and broadcasts a video of him in shoddy light.

 Tunsils draft stock fell and he was eventually taken to Miami dolphins as the 13th overall pick in the first round.
 And while he was drafted in the first round, he missed out on $6- to $8 million dollars on his first NFL contract.
 This is because what you make is directly linked to the order in which you are chosen in a given round.

 A player drafted dead last can have a full four-year contract worth less than a fraction if first-round talent signing bonus alone.
 But even players all chosen in the first round can face pretty big pay disparities in the range of millions of dollars.
-Generally, the sooner you’re chosen, the bigger the salary.
+To sum it up, the sooner you’re chosen, the bigger the salary.

 Once the draft is finished, it’s time for the player to sign his first professional contract.
-Before 2011, due to the way negotiations were carried out.
-The NFL offers lucrative contracts for players who weren’t always able to deliver on the field.
+Before 2011, due to the way negotiations were carried out, the NFL offered lucrative contracts for players who weren’t always able to deliver on the field.

-There are three main components of each rookie contract namely timing, salary, and bonus.
-All drafted rookies require a minimum of four years having played on the team.
+There are three main components of each rookie contract – timing, salary, and bonus.
+All drafted rookies require a minimum of four years to play on the team.

 Unlike veteran players, recruits cannot renegotiate the terms of their deal during the course of their first contract.
-The NFL has also created a rookie wage scale to determine salaries and bonuses, where contracts are based on players’ NFL draft order via which they were picked in the draft.
+The NFL has also created a rookie wage scale to determine salaries and bonuses, where contracts are based on players’ NFL draft order being picked in the draft.

 Each year when the college football season ends in January, the journey to the NFL begins.
 It is a short four-to five-month path to the draft night.
-But there is a lot that goes into transitioning from a college player to an NFL player.
-It is a lot more than their collegiate stats.
+But transitioning from a college player to an NFL player is more than their collegiate stats.

-They have to undergo training, NFL combine, college pro days, team visits, and finding the right agents.
-All that does come with a heavy price tag.
+Draft players have to undergo training, NFL combined with college pro days, team visits, and finding the right agents.
+All these come with a heavy price tag.
 According to the NFL, the cost of getting drafted can surpass a $100,000.

 Drafting players in the NFL always comes with some risk.
 There is no guarantee that a given player will sign because they have no obligation to do so.
 Refusal to come to an agreement with an NFL team may vary due to concerns over money, medical concerns, position, and disciplinary issues.

 Green Bay Packers drafted Bruce Clark as the fourth overall draft pick of the 1980 NFL draft.
-GM and head coach Bart Starr was fully was the Clark wasn’t willing to switch positions.
-Starr eventually made the pick and Clark blatantly refused to sign.
+GM and head coach Bart Starr was fully aware that Clark wasn’t willing to switch positions, and when Starr eventually made the pick, Clark refused to sign.
 Green Bay mishandled the ordeal so badly that they couldn’t even get to trade and get something in return before the clock drained on their draft rights.